geoserver/geoserver/doc/en/user/source/tutorials/imagepyramid/imagepyramid.rst

 The following commands will build a pyramid on disk::

    mkdir bmpyramid
-   gdal_retile.py -v -r bilinear -levels 4 -ps 2048 2048 -co "TILED=YES" -co "COMPRESS=JPEG" -targetDir bmpyramid bmreduced.tiff
+   gdal_retile.py -v -r bilinear -levels 4 -ps 2048 2048 -co "TILED=YES" -targetDir bmpyramid bmreduced.tiff

 The `gdal_retile.py  <http://www.gdal.org/gdal_retile.html>`_ user guide provides a detailed explanation for all the possible parameters, here is a description of the ones used in the command line above: